OmnipotentEntity/curt/README.md

 ----

 8\.
-Strength
+Justice

-Upright - courage, overcoming self-doubt, control
+Upright - Law, Truth, Honesty, Cause and Effect

-Reversed - vulnerability, lack of confidence
+Reversed - Unfairness, Corruption, Karmic Retribution

-Effect - When cards are discarded, discarded cards are destroyed
+Effect - When a hand is played, scored cards are returned to hand after a new hand is drawn.

 ----